 So it is of the greatest importance that people do not think they are overweight in reality because they appear to be overweight in any photograph.
 Losing weight to “look more like a model” in photographs is exceptionally dangerous because it requires excessive weight loss to make any difference at all to one’s photographic appearance.

 Top models seem to be born photogenic, rarely struggle with weight loss or infertility and can eat whatever they like without worry.
-For most women however, the most important thing is how attractive and healthy they are in reality.
-An 0.7 waist-hip ratio has been shown to be highly attractive in reality, conveying health and fertility to males and other females.
+For most women however, the most important thing is how they look in photographs, but how attractive and healthy they are in reality.
+An 0.7 waist-hip ratio has been shown to indicate the onset of fertility and be highly attractive in reality, conveying youth, health and fertility to males and other females.
 Photographic and catwalk models however can have still have this ratio, but often have lower than healthy body fat measures.
 Increased body fat on the waist and particularly the hips is a powerful indicator of both peak fertility and the physical resources required to carry a baby to term.
-However, women with the ideal sized 0.7 WHR may not photograph as well as slimmer, younger and less fertile females.
+However, women with the ideal sized 0.7 WHR often do not photograph as well as slimmer, younger and less fertile females.